 It does have its benefits too, but it is recommended to use it with a full-spectrum oil, or broad-spectrum as well.
 Isolates are great for a super concentration of cannabinoids.

 The amount of CBD oil can range from anywhere, it depends on your body weight, absorbency factor, and your digestive system.
 As you can see there are many variables at play.
-There is no hard fast rule for dosages but they say on average for every 10 pounds of body weight to take about 1-6 mg of CBD.
-So for an example, if you weighed 140-240 lbs you start off roughly with 20 mg but a smaller dose may be best depending on your pain level and tolerance.
+There is no hard-fast rule for dosages but they say on average for every 10 pounds of body weight to take about 1-6 mg of CBD.
+So for example, if you weighed 140-240 lbs you start off roughly with 20 mg but a smaller dose may be best depending on your pain level and tolerance.

 Start Low and Go Slow